Who we are

-EMPWR was founded in 2020 by Arlene Oram, a queer Midwife providing LMC (Lead Maternity Carer) services during pregnancy dedicated to those identifying as part of the LGBTTQIA+ community.
+EMPWR was founded in 2020 by Arlene Oram, a queer Midwife providing LMC (Lead Maternity Carer) services during pregnancy dedicated to those identifying as part of the LGBTQIA+ community.

-Lou Kelly, joining the EMPWR team in 2021, an antenatal educator and Midwife offering touch work, which includes acupuncture, reflexology, moxibustion and massage.
+Lou Kelly, joining the EMPWR team in 2021, an antenatal educator and Midwife offering pregnancy acupuncture.
 See more about the services they offer here.

 Founded by Arlene Oram, a queer Midwife and yoga teacher.